-Ans: Fragmentation is a feature which controls the logical data units, also known as fragments that are stored at different sites of a distributed database system.
+Answer: Fragmentation is a feature that controls the logical data units, also known as fragments that are stored at different sites of a distributed database system.

 Q #37) Define Join types.

-Ans: Given below are the types of Join, which are explained with respect to the tables as an Example:
+Answer: Given below are the types of Join, which are explained with respect to the tables as an Example.

-1) Inner JOIN: Inner JOIN is also known as a simple JOIN.
-This SQL query returns result from both the tables having a common value in rows.
+a) Inner JOIN: Inner JOIN is also known as a simple JOIN.
+This SQL query returns results from both the tables having a common value in rows.

 SELECT * from employee, employee_info WHERE employee.EmpID = employee_info.EmpID ;

-2) Natural JOIN: This is a type of Inner JOIN which returns results from both the tables having same data values in the columns of both the tables to be joined.
+b) Natural JOIN: This is a type of Inner JOIN that returns results from both the tables having the same data values in the columns of both the tables to be joined.

 SELECT * from employee NATURAL JOIN employee_info;

-3) Cross JOIN: Cross JOIN return results as all the records where each row from the first table is combined with each row of the second table.
+c) Cross JOIN: Cross JOIN returns the result as all the records where each row from the first table is combined with each row of the second table.

 SELECT * from employee CROSS JOIN employee_info;